3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-intro-to-jsx.md

 export default App;
 ```

 **GOTCHA**: We always capitalize React components.
-If we use lower case, JSX will interpret it as a regular html tag.
+If we use lower case, JSX will interpret it as a regular HTML tag.

-**GOTCHA AGAIN**: Notice the self closing tag on the React component (`/>`).
+**GOTCHA AGAIN**: Notice the closing tag on the React component (`/>`).
 Another big difference between HTML and JSX is that JSX is very picky about opening and closing tags.
-Every tag you make in JSX has to be closed (i.e `<h1></h1>` or `<span>`)
+Every tag you make in JSX has to be closed (i.e `<h1></h1>` or `<span />`)

-Once we properly import our `Profile` component, we should see a big "Hello world" on the page.
+Once we properly import our `Profile` component, we should see a big "Hello World!" on the page.

 #### Adding onto the Profile component